 Current National Institutes of Health/National Research Service Awards (NIH/NRSA) policy allows student trainees appointed on institutional training grants (T32, T34, T35, TL1 and the NSRA component of T90), and on individual research training fellowships (F30, F31, F32, and F33) to receive stipends for up to 60 calendar days (equivalent to 8 work weeks) of parental leave per year for the adoption or the birth of a child when those in comparable training positions at the grantee organization have access to this level of paid leave for this purpose.
 Graduate students appointed to at least 50% time for four and one-half months who believe they may be eligible for parental leave should discuss eligibility with the appropriate Dean’s Office.

-Out of state students employed as student assistants with academic duties in teaching or research programs of the university who are employed for at least 50 percent time on or before the official census date of an academic term are eligible for in-state tuition rates for that term if their employment relates to the student's degree program.
+Students otherwise not eligible for in-state tuition rates who are employed as student assistants with academic duties in teaching or research programs of the University for at least 50 percent time on or before the official census date of an academic term are eligible for in-state tuition rates for that term if their employment relates to the student's degree program.
 Employment must be for the duration of the period of enrollment for which the in-state tuition is awarded.

 Procedures for initiating a request for a student employment appointment vary among schools.
 Inquiries should be directed to the office of the appropriate dean.